 This post was written to raise awareness for World Oceans Day which falls on 8 June annually

-As a Pisces girl, I absolutely love the ocean and beach holidays.
+I absolutely love the ocean and beach holidays.
 This summer, I made a special trip to the Maldives so I could enjoy the magnificent view of the Indian Ocean.

 The resort I lived in is called Angsana Ihuru resort which has one of the best diving and snorkelling spots in the Maldives.
 The view of the clear waters, shallow lagoons, white sand beaches and underwater coral gardens is truly a magnificent and beautiful sight.